Crescent School THE OUR KIDS REVIEW

 In the Lower School, the outreach activities include curriculum-linked activities such as writing letters to people in retirement homes and day trips to community organizations.
 In Middle School, Crescent takes outreach to a whole new level.
 Every Tuesday for eight weeks, the boys spend the whole afternoon at one partner agency that supports vulnerable individuals.
 In the past, the focus has been on individuals who are homeless or struggling with substance abuse, for example.
 “We all work together during those two months and the boys gain new insight into the lives of people from all types of backgrounds and experiences,” says Middle School Head Ryan Bell.

 This in-depth outreach comes at the perfect time in Crescent boys’ development, says Murray.
-“Middle school boys are still curious, interested, and eager enough to want to make a difference.
+“Middle school boys are curious, interested, and eager.
 It’s an ideal stage to extend their awareness of the world outside their inner circles.”
 While she has nothing against one-off outreach activities, Murray believes students should also challenge themselves with longer-term commitments.
 “Instead of patting themselves on the back for moving boxes for a few hours, we want the boys to see that, sometimes, outreach just means sitting and having a conversation with someone you wouldn’t ordinarily talk to.
 And going back every week to do the same thing, whether it’s uncomfortable for you or not.”

-Until the pandemic, Crescent offered multiple outreach trips for boys in the Upper School.
-The popularity of these trips, even among boys in Grade 9, is a testament to the school’s culture.
-Going on an outreach trip is considered a kind of rite of passage for many students, but, again, Murray doesn’t present a resumé-builder on a silver platter.
+Crescent offers multiple outreach trips for boys in the Upper School.
+The popularity of these trips is a testament to the school’s culture.
+Going on an outreach trip is considered a kind of rite of passage for many students, but, again, Murray doesn’t present a resume-builder on a silver platter.
 “What the boys get out of these trips is up to them,” she says.
 “They need to put in the work in the pre-service component, really dig in while they’re there, and engage fully in the debriefing component.
 If they do, it’s meaningful for them and for the organization or community they immerse themselves in.”
 On recent trips, the boys have lived with a Maasai community in Tanzania, joined in Cree winter traditions in Moose Factory, Ontario, and contributed to a local school in Ecuador.